ctakeo/external-links-modified/README.md

 # external-links-modified
-This is a modified version of the <a href="https://www.drupal.org/project/extlink_extra">External Links Extra</a>.
+This is a modified version of the <a href="https://www.drupal.org/project/extlink_extra" target="_blank">External Links Extra</a>.
 Custom messages for custom selectors have been implemented.

   //  COLORBOX MODULE IS NEEDED!!!!!!  //